 Spousal or partner support also ends if your former spouse or domestic partner remarries or enters into a new domestic partnership.
 You may need to have a new Earnings Assignment Order for Spousal or Partner Support prepared with a $0 amount.

-Ask your court clerk what the procedure in your court is.
+Ask your court clerk what the procedure in your court is or what is best given your situation.
 Or ask your court's family law facilitator for help.

 Your court may also require you to formally file a request to end your support.
 This request is called a "motion," and the process is the same as for changing a spousal or partner support order.